opokornyy/infra-demo/README.md

 # IaaC demo

-Deployment of a rust + htmx application that is using with mysql database to store data.
-Repository contains terraform scripts that creates required resources in a minikube cluster, deployment files that will deploy the application and databse into the cluster.
+Deployment of a Rust + HTMX application that uses a MySQL database to store data.
+The repository contains Terraform scripts that create the required resources in a Minikube cluster and deployment files that deploy the application and database into the cluster.
+There is also a second deployment of a simple NGINX server that only serves static data.

 ## Requirements

-Up and running [minikube](https://minikube.sigs.k8s.io/docs/) cluster with context named miniube in the ~/.kube/config and ingress addon enabled.
+An up-and-running [minikube](https://minikube.sigs.k8s.io/docs/) cluster with context named miniube in the ~/.kube/config and ingress addon enabled.

 ```bash
 minikube addons enable ingress
 ```

-Generated ssl certificate and a key stored in a tls.crt and tls.key in a root of the repository.
+A generated SSL certificate and key stored as tls.crt and tls.key in the root of the repository.

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout tls.key -out tls.crt